avaszczygiel/avaszczygiel/README.md

 # Hi, my name is Ava!

 I'm a data and business analyst focused on turning raw data into clear, actionable insights.
-I work across SQL, Python, and Tableau; from querying databases to building interactive dashboards that help stakeholders make better decisions.
+I work across SQL, Python, and Tableau, from querying databases to building interactive dashboards that help stakeholders make better decisions.

 ---